 - Self-insurance (you must own 26 or more vehicles to do this)

-It’s illegal to drive without car insurance in North Carolina.
+It’s illegal to drive without car insurance.
 If you’re caught doing it, you’ll face expensive fines, and you could have a hard time buying auto coverage in the future.
 You also risk losing your driver’s license.

-- $50 if it’s your first time lapsing on your insurance
+- $50 if it’s your first insurance lapse

-Auto insurance carriers will raise your rates if you go a period without insurance.
+Insurers will raise your rates if you go a period without coverage.
 This is because it makes you look like a risky driver.

 Best Car Insurance Companies in North Carolina

-Before buying car insurance, it’s smart to take a look at the best companies in your state.
+Before buying coverage, it’s smart to take a look at the best companies in your state.
 But what makes up the top companies?
-Normally, these are the insurers that give you the best value for your hard-earned money.
+Normally, these are the insurers that give you great value for your hard-earned money.
 They provide:

 - Excellent customer service